dismuskiplimo/tenda-wema/README.md

 - PHP 7 (best if also added to the env path for direct access with the terminal)
 - MySQL Server
 - Composer
-- Text Editor
+- Text Editor - Visual Studio Code recommended
-- MPESA Daraja API credentials
+- MPESA Daraja API credentials (https://developer.safaricom.co.ke/)

 ## How to install
 The project is very easy to set up once you have all the prerequisites